The next generation startup ecosystem holds important lessons for big companies seeking to drive transformational growth.

 The most innovative organizations are starting to embrace these trends, thus strengthening their capabilities to accelerate new ventures.
 What steps will you take?
 Ball’s in your court.

-Alasdair Trotter is a principal at Innosight, based in California.
+Alasdair Trotter is a former Managing Director at Innosight.